renlulu/ParseProject/Crypto APIs/project.md

 ---
+name: Crypto APIs
-name: Crypto APIsdescription: An infrastructure layer that radically simplifies the development of any blockchain and crypto-related applications.
+description: An infrastructure layer that radically simplifies the development of any blockchain and crypto-related applications.
 logo: no
 categories: API
 status: Live